Libraries NI would like to place cookies on your computer to help make this website

 View Children's version of Privacy Statement

 The Northern Ireland Library Authority, known as Libraries NI, is responsible for the provision of a public library service for persons living, working or studying in Northern Ireland.
-Libraries NI is committed to protecting your privacy and operates in accordance with the Data Protection Act.
+Libraries NI is committed to protecting your privacy and operates in accordance with Data Protection Legislation.

 The lawful basis for processing your information is the fact that this is necessary for the performance of tasks carried out in the public interest or in the exercise of official authority vested in the controller (Libraries NI).